billybong/cloud-yanker-server/README.md

 <ul>
   <li>Fix security, at least SSL against the server</li>
   <li>Healthcheck against server on script startup using Dropwizard healthcheck page</li>
-  <li>Fix encoding issue with AHK so that string replacement can be avoided.</li>
 </ul>